ywanyi/devdocs/mtf/mtf_entities/mtf_constraint.md

 ---

 The Functional Testing Framework (FTF) constraint performs assertions after a test flow.
 A test flow is a set of test steps without assertions.
-Each constraint name must be globally unique in Magento application and must be placed in the {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} to which it belongs.
+Each constraint name must be globally unique in Magento application and must be placed in the [module](https://glossary.magento.com/module) to which it belongs.
 Constraints run automatically after test flow has finished.

 ![Constraints and test flow]({{ site.baseurl }}/common/images/ftf/mtf_constraint_flow.png)